nasa/fprime/docs/UsersGuide/cmake/Customization.md

 standard CMake and F prime systems do not allow.
 This guide is designed to provide some basic advice on how to configure standard customization items as part of this CMake system.

-**Important** this system is CMake and that gives the user much power.
+**Important** This system is CMake and that gives the user much power.
 Just about anything desired can be done using standard CMake patterns.
 Thus, the user is encouraged to study CMake if advice cannot be found herein.